 The city grew upon a foundation of pursuing knowledge and embracing diversity of thought.
 Its residents have regular, immediate access to lecture series, gallery events, and productions at Crossroads Theater, George Street Playhouse and State Theater, plus multiple comedy venues.
 As a healthcare hub, the city is home to some of the state’s finest medical facilities, including the Robert Wood Johnson University Hospital and the Children’s Hospital at Saint Peter’s.

-New Brunswick Public Schools has a total of 1,675 certified teachers and professional support staff members serving the needs of 12 schools.
+New Brunswick Public Schools has over 2,000 certified teachers and professional support staff members serving the needs of 13 schools.
 Specifically, there are nine neighborhood elementary schools and a middle school, plus New Brunswick High School, which features four themed career institutes and two preparatory academies – plus the Health Sciences Technology High School for students interested in eventually pursuing healthcare careers.
 In addition, an Adult Learning Center addresses local community requirements, and has provided educational services to more than 4.000 graduates.